-The accomplishments of three individuals whose life’s work made a lasting impact but saw little fanfare now is getting some time in the spotlight.
+The accomplishments of three individuals whose life’s work made a lasting impact but saw little fanfare now are getting some time in the spotlight.

 The 74th through 76th inductees were welcomed into the South Shore Wall of Legends at the Indiana Welcome Center in Hammond on Dec.
 4. The Legends induction took place prior to the 36th Annual Holiday Reception.